thegreatshasha/daily_logs/Primary Idea.md

 * Turn on lights etc in the area, sound alarms
 * For the cloud streaming feature, you can google up on meerkat, periscope etc's tech stack since they have nice
 * Make it smarter by adding focus on key event functionality.
 Restore to normal after key event gone.
+* Can we use raspberry pi gpu in order to

 ## Potential Issues
 * How easy is the criminal database to find?
 Might be tougher in a country like India.
 How frequently is it updated?